sunnychavan/EWB-GUI/README.md

 # EWB-GUI
-GUI that helps my digital agriculture team plan, map and visualize the paths our ground unit (rover) will follow
+I am part of the Digital Agriculture subteam on campus -- a team within Cornell University's "Engineers Without Borders" Project Team.
+Our current project is centered around leveraging Computer Vision to identify and combat Northern Leaf Blight (NLB) disease in maize crop.
+This GUI helps my team plan, map and visualize the paths our ground unit (rover) will follow in farm fields while assessing various maize crop.

 # What I learned
 • UI Kivy library for Python